Seabreeze Samoa is a truly idyllic choice for a South Pacific holiday

 Sopoaga Falls – Admire the thundering cascade of Sopoaga Falls from an observation deck set in manicured gardens full of native plants and trees.
 There is also an area for umu demonstrations and coconut husking.

 Papapapaitai Waterfall – View one of Upolu’s highest waterfalls, at 180m, from the roadside lookout on the Cross Island Road.

 Coastal Walking Trail – Located in O Le Pupu Pue National Park, this 1.5 hour roundtrip trail skirts the coastal cliffs with views of offshore rock formations, and ends on an exposed lava rock peninsula.
 The coastal rainforest flora is unique, and seabirds are often seen among the rocks.

 Surfing – There are great surf breaks in Samoa, and without the crowded line ups found in many other destinations.
 Surfing Samoa though is not for novices or the faint hearted, breaks like “Boulders”, “Tafitoala” and “Salani” have attracted top talent over the years.
 Several options are available for those wishing to book surf guides (recommended).

-Fishing – Two well-known local operators offer game fishing charters in the only lightly fished waters around Upolu.
+Fishing – Toppo’s Fishing offers game fishing charters in the lightly fished waters around Upolu.
 And you know what lightly fished means: more catches!